 - Highlighter (optional)

-To prepare this letter recognition activity, fill out the form below to get this printable in your inbox.
-After receiving the email, download and print the Letter A Story.
+To prepare this letter recognition activity, click on the button below.
+Then, download and print the Letter A Story.

 You can make copies for your all of your students to do this activity as a whole group.
 Or, you can place the printables in a dry erase pocket and have your kids reuse this resource during small groups or literacy centers.